YCAMInterlab/Duration/README.md

     </tr>
     <tr>
         <td>Flag</td>
-        <td>1 argument as String, Flag text (can be blank)</td>
+        <td>1 String argument representing Flag's text (can be blank)</td>
         </tr>
     <tr>
         <td>Switch</td>
-        <td>1 argument as Int32, 1 for turned on, 0 for turned off</td>
+        <td>1 Int32 argument, set to 1 for on, 0 for off</td>
     </tr>
     <tr>
         <td>Curve</td>
-        <td>1 argument as Float, Current Value, ranging between Min and Max</td>
+        <td>1 Float argument representing the current value, ranging between Min and Max</td>
     </tr>
     <tr>
         <td>Color</td>
-        <td>3 arguments as Int32 args ranging 0-255 for Red, Green, Blue</td>
+        <td>3 Int32 arguments ranging from 0-255 for Red, Green, Blue</td>
     </tr>
 </table>

 ### Track info messages

-When a new project is loaded or playback begins, Duration will always send a special information message containing information about all the tracks in the current project.
+When a new project is loaded or playback begins, Duration will always send a special information message with the address /duration/info.
+The arguments contain information about all the tracks in the current project.
 The message has 4 arguments per Curves track, and 2 arguments for other tracks.
 The first argument is always a string with the track type, the second is the display name (which will always match the address of messages sent from that track).
 For Curves, the additional two arguments are floats representing the min and max values for that track.

 For a project with 2 color tracks, a curves track and a flags track the info message would look like this: